 The best way HIIT workouts work for weight reduction based on science

 As soon as you work out in high intensity, the human body can not sustain long intervals.
 The body depletes its oxygen stores, and the muscles develop lactic acid.
-Once exercise, our body then tries to create these oxygen shops up and clear the lactic acid.
+Once exercised, our body then tries to create these oxygen shops up and clear the lactic acid.
 This practice is called EPOC, or excess post-exercise oxygen intake.
 A supporting study proves that the EPOC process can boost our metabolism for many hours following a workout.

 Why is it more powerful than going for a longer time?